 5. Email Marketing Will Help Your Business Grow

-Email marketing is a proven technique that will help you grow and expand your small business.
+Email marketing outreach is a proven technique that will help you grow and expand your small business.
 In fact, 80 percent of small businesses rely on email marketing as their primary means of acquiring new customers.
 Meanwhile, 80 percent of these same small to midsize businesses are using email marketing to keep customers for the long haul.

 6 Best Email Marketing Best Practices